Italo Tajo

+Italo Tajo as Basilio in The Barber of Seville, Teatro alla Scala, Milan, 1942.

 Italo Tajo (25 April 1915 – 28 March 1993) was an Italian operatic bass, particularly acclaimed for his Mozart and Rossini roles.

 Tajo was born in Pinerolo, Piedmont, Italy and studied violin and voice at the Music Conservatory of Turin with Nilde Stichi-Bertozzi.
 He made his stage debut in 1935, as Fafner (Das Rheingold), under Fritz Busch.
 At Busch's invitation, he followed him to Glyndebourne, where he became a member of the chorus, also appearing in comprimario roles.

 In 1939, he returned to Italy, where he became a member of the Rome Opera, in 1942 taking part in the Italian premiere of Berg's Wozzeck.
 In 1940, he joined the Teatro alla Scala in Milan, where he sang regularly until 1956.
 He appeared with the Maggio Musicale Fiorentino in 1942, as Leporello in Don Giovanni, a role he would sing numerous times during his career.
 In 1961, the bass performed in the world premiere of Luigi Nono's Intolleranza 1960, in Venice.

 The war over, his career quickly took an international turn, with debuts in Paris, London, Edinburgh and Buenos Aires.
 In 1946, he made his debut at the Chicago Opera Company, and 1948 saw his debut at both the San Francisco Opera and Metropolitan Opera in New York (Don Basilio in The Barber of Seville, with Giuseppe Valdengo); his other roles at the Met included Figaro, Leporello, Don Basilio, Dulcamara, Don Pasquale and Gianni Schicchi.

 Although he made a specialty of comic roles, he sang a fair number of dramatic roles, notably Verdi's Attila and Banco, and Mussorgsky's Boris Godunov.
 He also created Samuel in Darius Milhaud's David, as well as roles in operas by Berio, Lualdi, Malipiero and Nono.
 In 1953, he appeared at the Teatro Comunale Florence as Count Rostov and Field-Marshal Kutuzov in the near-complete Italian-language premiere of Prokofiev's War and Peace.